YunaBraska/tinkerforge-sensor/readmeDoc/berlin/yuna/tinkerforgesensor/model/type/Color.md

 ```java
 darker
 ```
- are inverse operations, the results of a series of invocations of these two methods might be inconsistent because of rounding errors. @return a new
+ are inverse operations, the results of a series of invocations of these two methods might be inconsistent because of rounding errors. *Return* a new
 ```java
 Color
 ```